Invoice Generator: Create Professional Invoices and Save as PDF

 Can I add my logo to the invoice?

 The current version of the tool does not support image upload, so logo embedding is not available.
-For logo-branded invoices, open the generated PDF in a PDF editor and add your logo as an image overlay before sending.
+For logo-branded invoices, open the generated PDF in a PDF editor and add your logo as an image overlay before sending, or use the PDF Editor to add an image to the saved PDF.

 How do I calculate the tax correctly?

 The tool applies the tax rate as a percentage of the subtotal (total of all line items before tax).
 This matches the standard calculation for GST, VAT, and sales tax.
-If you need to verify individual amounts, use the GST / VAT Calculator alongside this tool.
+Use the GST / VAT Calculator to verify individual amounts or to determine which rate applies.

 Is this legal for business invoicing?

 The invoice includes all standard fields used in business invoicing.
-However, some jurisdictions have additional mandatory requirements for registered businesses — such as a VAT registration number, specific wording, or minimum font sizes.
-Check your local tax authority requirements and add any missing fields to the Notes section.
+However, some jurisdictions have additional mandatory requirements for registered businesses — such as a VAT or GST registration number, specific wording, or minimum font sizes.
+Check your local tax authority requirements and add any missing fields to the Notes section before sending.

 Create Your Invoice Now